 -The “Buche de Noël” or Yule Log is the traditional buttercream cake served for Christmas.
 Coffee or chocolate are the traditional flavors for this dessert.

-Coffee or “Tisanes” (herbal teas)
+Coffee and “Tisanes” (herbal teas)

-Digestifs & Eau de Vie:
+Digestifs and Eau de Vie:

 (Some are still produced in monasteries, such as Chartreuse).

-Here is a shortlist of the main digestive alcohols that would be served after a traditional dinner:
+Here is a shortlist of the main digestive alcohols that would be served after a traditional Christmas dinner:

-FOIE GRAS with Passion fruit & toasted brioche
+- FOIE GRAS with Passion fruit & toasted brioche

-SEA SCALLOPS Creamy fennel and Imperial caviar
+- SEA SCALLOPS Creamy fennel and Imperial caviar

 Sea Food Dish

-BLUE LOBSTER Macaroni and bisque with verbena
+- BLUE LOBSTER Macaroni and bisque with verbena

-DUCK FROM CHALLANS « À la royale », black truffle and confit quince
+- DUCK FROM CHALLANS « À la royale », black truffle and confit quince

 Cheese & Salad

-CHEESE Mont d’Or thin tartlet with black truffle, leaf lettuce
+- CHEESE: Mont d’Or thin tartlet with black truffle, leaf lettuce

-THE CHRISTMAS DESSERT The Ritz Paris Christmas Log with hazelnut and chocolate
+- THE CHRISTMAS DESSERT: The Ritz Paris Christmas Log with hazelnut and chocolate

 And the dishes served at Christmas can, of course, vary according to a family’s own traditions and regional cuisine.

-Photo courtesy of Unsplash.com
+Photos courtesy of the author and Unsplash.com